zithro/qubes-doc/arch-spec-0.3.md

 would be possible to disable this mode of operation (e.g. via some MSR register).

 ASLR does make sense though.
-Particularly, one might modify all the memory allocation functions and also attempt to make the Xen code relocatable, so that each time the Xen is load it gets loaded at a different ad- dress.
+Particularly, one might modify all the memory allocation functions and also attempt to make the Xen code relocatable, so that each time the Xen is loaded it gets loaded at a different ad- dress.
 On the other hand such changes might be non-trivial, and perhaps might introduce some more com- plexity to the hypervisor.
 Further research is needed to decide if addition of any anti-exploitation mechanisms is worth the effort.

-#### Reducing Inter-VM covert channels
+#### Reducing Inter-VM covert channels (OUTDATED)

 User with very high security requirement might not only be concerned about the "classic" security bugs (which lead to system compromises, e.g. installing malware), but also about more subtle security problems